HOW TO PROTECT YOURSELF FROM COVID-19?

 Between people who are in close contact with one another (within about 6 feet).

 It's important that the covid-19 has latency.
-One infected won't feel sick in the first one-two weeks, but they can share virus to others in this time.
+One infected won't feel sick in the first one-two weeks, but they can share viruses with others at this time.
 So please be careful when you face a friend that you don't know where she has gone.

 If soap and water are not readily available, use a hand sanitizer that contains at least 60% alcohol.
 Cover all surfaces of your hands and rub them together until they feel dry.